Terms of Engagement

-Although as your agents will endeavour to assist you in all aspects of your accounting requirements, we would like to remind you it is ultimately your responsibility to ensure all returns and accounts are correct and complete to the best of your knowledge and belief, to provide approval to file any returns by the due date and to make any payment of tax on time.
+Although as your agents we will endeavour to assist you in all aspects of your accounting requirements, we would like to remind you it is ultimately your responsibility to ensure all statutory returns and accounts are correct and complete to the best of your knowledge and belief, it is also your responsibility to make any payment of tax due on time to avoid penalties.

 5) SUBSCRIPTION AND PAYMENTS

 A subscription fee for the use of the service is payable monthly by Direct Debit in advance by the Client.
 Our fees are posted on our website and may alter from time to time.
-You will be notified in advance of any changes to your current price plan.
+You will be notified in advance of any changes to your current price plan if these are necessary.

 Please note that the service relies upon the continuous payment of monthly fees.
 We will not be under any obligation to provide any part of our service if fees are not paid to us on time or if any payments are missed.
 If fees become overdue we reserve the right to suspend or limit your access to the service until the balance is paid.
 Aegis Accounting cannot be held liable for any fines incurred resulting from suspension of our services and in such a situation all our obligations under these terms of engagement are suspended.

-Our service is designed to be continuous and your monthly payments are calculated to cover the cost of your annual accounting fees.
+Our service is designed to be continuous and your monthly payments are calculated to cover the cost of your annual accounting fees (and regular bookkeeping if applicable).
 As such we will be required to charge returning clients for any fees missed during any period of absence.
-Similarly, when you join us part way through your business financial year we will need to ensure your subscription is sufficient to cover your annual accounting fees by the third month after your financial end of year date.
-If this requires additional charges we will advise you of this ‘catch-up’ element and arrange payment separately from your regular monthly subscription.
+Similarly, when you join us part way through your business financial year we will need to ensure your subscription is sufficient to cover your annual accounting fees by the time this work is to be completed.
+If this requires additional charges we will advise you of this ‘catch-up’ element in advance and arrange payment separately from your regular monthly subscription.

 You can close your account with us at any time by giving us 30 days notice and putting this in writing to email@example.com.